Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-create-cluster.md

 Pioreactors are able to be used as individual units, or in concert with other Pioreactors.
 In either case, a Pioreactor needs to be assigned as a _leader_.
 The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the web interface, and is the interface between users and the hardware.

 A leader will communicate and control all the _workers_ (non-leader Pioreactors) in the _inventory_.
-The inventory is a list of workers in your cluster, defined in the section `network.inventory` in the `config.ini`.
+The inventory is a list of workers in your cluster, defined in the section `cluster.inventory` in the `config.ini`.

 ![](https://user-images.githubusercontent.com/884032/103158311-5316e380-478a-11eb-9425-6bb0df079d58.png)

 Workers can be *active* (available for running activities and housing cultures), or inactive.
-This is set with `1` or `0` respectively in the `network.inventory` section.
+This is set with `1` or `0` respectively in the `cluster.inventory` section.

-When you want to remove a Pioreactor from your cluster, you can remove it from the list in available inventory in `network.inventory` section in `config.ini`.
+When you want to remove a Pioreactor from your cluster, you can remove it from the list in available inventory in `cluster.inventory` section in `config.ini`.

 ### Possible cluster topologies